dboydor/PopoverResize/README.md

 **PopoverResize** adds the ability to resize a NSPopover.
-It add resize handles when you hover over the edges of the popover window.
+It shows resize icons when you hover over the edges of the popover window, indicating to the user they can resize.

 ### How to use PopoverResize